MrRobotHeisenberg/DMS-Code-Lab/README.md

 https://editor.p5js.org/chrismdv00/sketches/WYFyGV4tx

 In this code, I was in charge of coding the player's movement.
 When I made that, one of my partners remade the code to fit it for the player class.
 I contributed to other ideas on how we would impliment the other requirments like how to make the grass and increasing player squirrel size.
+One difficulty we had was trying to stop the player size from continuously growing past the screen.
+We changed that buy slowing the growth rate of the player squirrel.
+Our version of Squirrel Eat Squirrel seems to stick close to the parameters of the requirements and plays well to conveniency.

 A few advanced things that were added:
 - Robot
 - Perlin noise to player movement
 - Squirrels avoiding vegetation
+- Sprint (group made)
 ![C93A1369-D74D-4978-B747-A30DA76EA250.png]({{site.baseurl}}/C93A1369-D74D-4978-B747-A30DA76EA250.png)

 ![0F990F65-44FA-4E99-9C4F-DEDC897894F6.png]({{site.baseurl}}/0F990F65-44FA-4E99-9C4F-DEDC897894F6.png)